 I love drinking tart cherry juice when I’m in training because it’s an all-natural way to relieve pain and inflammation.
 Studies have shown that tart cherry juice can reduce pain in runners.
 It has also been shown to effectively reduce the symptoms of muscle damage in athletes.
 As an added bonus, it naturally contains melatonin, which can help you fall asleep faster and stay asleep longer.

 The herb chamomile has been used since ancient times to treat a wide range of ailments, including muscle spasms.
 Noteably, it contains 36 flavonoids, which are compounds with anti-inflammatory properties that can reduce pain and inflammation in your muscles.
 Rub some chamomile essential oil on your muscles to provide relief, or drink some chamomile tea to relax your mind and body.

 Smelling as good as it feels, peppermint oil is a natural muscle relaxant that can reduce pain in your muscles as well as relieve pain from headaches and aching backs.
 You can apply it directly to your muscles or put a few drops in a diffuser.

 6. Vitamin D

 An estimated 1 billion people worldwide are vitamin D deficient, and muscle pain is one of the symptoms.
 Although it might not be your first instinct to use vitamin D as one of the natural muscle relaxers, if you have muscle pain along with extreme fatigue consider asking your doctor to get tested for vitamin D. There are supplements out there that can help you get up to the levels you need.
-You can also get vitamin D by getting 20 minutes of sunlight every day and eat vitamin D-rich food, like fatty fish, seafood, mushrooms, egg yolks, and fortified foods, such as milk or juice.
+In addition, you can also get vitamin D by getting 20 minutes of sunlight every day and eat vitamin D-rich food, like fatty fish, seafood, mushrooms, egg yolks, and fortified foods, such as milk or juice.

 5. Cayenne pepper